RobustBench/robustbench/README.md

 ------
 >>> Robust accuracy: 58.0%
 ```
 Wonderful!
-58.0% robust accuracy.
 Can we do better with a more accurate attack?

 Let's try to evaluate its robustness with a cheap version [AutoAttack](https://arxiv.org/abs/2003.01690)
 (install it via `pip install git+https://github.com/fra31/auto-attack`) from
-ICML'20 with 2/4 attacks (only APGD-CE and APGD-DLR):
+ICML 2020 with 2/4 attacks (only APGD-CE and APGD-DLR):
 ```python
 from autoattack import AutoAttack adversary = AutoAttack(model, norm='Linf', eps=8/255, version='custom', attacks_to_run=['apgd-ce', 'apgd-dlr'])